littlecodemonkey/blog/content/_index.md

 - My Homepage can be found here: [Homepage](http://1oca1host.com)
 - My LinkedIn can be found here: [LinkedIn](https://www.linkedin.com/in/kunzman/)
 - My GitHub can be found here: [Github](https://github.com/littlecodemonkey)
 {{< /tab >}}
+{{< tab "Woodworking" >}}

+## Woodworking
+My son and I have a weekly woodworking and maker channel on YouTube called [Friday Workshop](https://www.youtube.com/channel/UCw_6_OqDIcTAPEFeYzbuY_w).

+Feel free to follow us to see the projects we build, and watch our journey of making cool stuff.
+We currently have well over 50 videos online and you can find some of the videos here.

+{{< youtube id="VqHcDmcvczQ" title="Shop Tour 2021" >}}
+{{< /tab >}}
+{{< tab "Understanding" >}}
+## Understanding
+I'm currently challenging myself with I call the **Brodsky Challenge**.
+I just made it up so I'm not even sure if it existed before this.
+I'm reading up on the 83 books Joseph Brodsky recommended a person read before they could have a basic conversation.

+My assumption is that he meant an intelligent conversation, because this list is quite daunting.
+I'll be showing my progress on this site.

+The list of books I have chosen for my **Brodsky Challenge** is located on my website [HERE](/blog/docs/reading)

+{{< hint info >}}
+{{< figure src="/blog/img/index/1920px-Joseph_Brodsky_1988.jpg" alt="Brodsky" width="250px" >}}
+Anefo / Croes, R.C. - Dutch National Archives, The Hague, Fotocollectie Algemeen Nederlands Persbureau (ANEFO), 1945-1989 Bestanddeelnummer 934-3497
+{{< /hint >}}
+{{< /tab >}}
+{{< tab "Fencing" >}}
+## Fencing
+I have studied both modern Olympic style fencing and medeival rapier combat.
+My modern fencing instruction has mostly been within the Epee tradition.
+This is a style of Olympic fencing where a touch on any party of the body is considered vaild.
+It is what I have found to be most like rapier combat.

+In rapier combat I have studied single sword combat, sword and shield, sword and buckler, sword and rotella, case (two swords), sword and cloak, sword and dagger, and dagger combat.

+My focus has been mostly unpacking the works of Nicoletto Giganti in 1606 and 1622.
+I have also studied the works of Salvator Fabris, Achille Marozzo, Ridolfo Capo Ferro, Camilo Agrippa, Giacomo di Grassi, and George Silver.
+Mostly, my focus has been on the Baroque period of swordfighting.

+In late 2018, I tore my ACL in my knee in a fencing tournament and I have of late slowed down in the hobby.
+ACL reconstruction surgey with a cadaver ACL has proven a slow recovery process.
+I'm not certain that I'll ever get my knees back up to "fighting shape" unfortunatly.

+{{< hint info >}}
+{{< figure src="/blog/img/index/Giganti_Nicoletto.jpg" alt="Giganti" width="250px" >}}

+Giganti, Nicoletto - Scola, overo, teatro: nel qual sono rappresentate diverse maniere, e modi di parare et di ferire di spada sola, e di spada e pugnale.
+Padua, 1628.
+{{< /hint >}}
+{{< /tab >}}
+{{< tab "Billiards" >}}
+## Billiards
+After my fencing injury, I picked up the game of billiards.
+It was in many ways more similar than I thought it would be.
+Learning the physics behind the game has been my favorite part, and the book **The Science of Pocket Billiards** by Jack H. Koehler was instrumental in my journey.
+I also spent a weekend with professional pool player Demitrius Jelatis.
+His mentorship has also helped me rise more quickly in the game than I would have on my own.
+I play billiards on a pool league whenever I can.
+My goal is to get better at the game and to learn more about the game of billiards.
+It's a slow learning process, but I'm getting better at it.

+I have my own pool table, and I play competitivly nine ball and eight ball league and tournaments.
+I started ranked at a 3 out of a possible 7, and am now currently ranked a 6 out of a possible 7 in the APA amateur pool league handicap system.

+{{< figure src="/blog/img/index/content.jpg" alt="Book Title">}}
+{{< /tab >}}
 {{< tab "Future" >}}
 ## Future